Hatfield College, Durham: Main Court

-The oldest part of the college site is likely what is now the dining room, believed to date back to the 17th century.
-It originally formed part of a town house owned by a wealthy member of local society, and was converted in 1760 into a coaching inn, The Red Lion – a stopping point for coaches travelling between London and Edinburgh.
-During this time it also hosted concerts, probably featuring the work of composers like Charles Avison and John Garth.
-In 1799 the old coaching inn reverted to being a private residence.
 In 1845, it was sold to the university, and emerged as the first component of the newly founded Hatfield College the following year.
 Much more extensive when first occupied by Hatfield, since then "substantial parts of the building" have been replaced by newer structures.
-Apart from the dining room, what remains are spaces adjoining it that were once used by travellers, but are now filled by the Senior Common Room (SCR) – formerly a card room – the SCR dining room; and finally, on the higher floors, the 'D Stairs' student accommodation block, which comprises 13 twin rooms.
+Apart from the dining room, what remains are spaces adjoining it that were once used by travellers, but are now filled by the Senior Common Room (SCR) – formerly a card room – the SCR dining room; and finally, on the higher floors, the 'D Stairs' student accommodation block.
 D Staircase has had a reputation for being haunted by a female spirit, recognisable by the aroma of a distinctive perfume.

 At the west end of the dining room is Kitchen Block, which features the main kitchens as well as a small number of student rooms and offices on the higher floors.
 'C Stairs', holding the C accommodation block, was officially opened in 1932 by Lord Halifax.
 It replaced an earlier section of the coaching inn used since the founding of the college.

 Designed by Anthony Salvin, A & B Stairs – also used for undergraduate housing – was completed in 1849 at a cost of £4,000, and was the first purpose-built part of the college.
-Containing A and B accommodation blocks, it was renamed and rededicated as the Melville Building in 2005 after a £1million refurbishment.
+Containing A and B accommodation blocks, it was renamed and rededicated as the Melville Building in 2005 after a £1 million refurbishment.
 Author Josceline Dimbleby, the great-great-granddaughter of David Melville, was invited to perform the ceremony.